nikitatroshenko/office/office-webapp/README.md

     (Get-Content .\apache-tomcat-9.0.44.zip.sha512).Split(" ")[0].ToUpper().Equals((Get-FileHash -Path .\apache-tomcat-9.0.44.zip -Algorithm SHA512).Hash)
 ```

+# Install Tomcat

 Unzip your distribution to a convenient place on the disk (I used C:\Tools for Windows or /opt Linux).
-Note that after unzip your distribution should reside in its own directory (apache-tomcat-<VERSION> by convention)
+Note that after unzip your distribution should reside in its own directory (`apache-tomcat-<VERSION>` by convention)

 Open terminal/command line.
 Now you need to set up environment variables (use your locations)